httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 that a client might have more than one viable connection to an origin open at any time.
 When this occurs, clients SHOULD not emit new requests on any connection whose Origin Set is a proper subset of another connection's Origin Set, and SHOULD close it once all outstanding requests are satisfied.

+The Origin Set is unaffected by any alternative services {{?RFC7838}} advertisements made by the server.
+Advertising an alternative service does not affect whether a server is authoritative.

 # IANA Considerations